 Aladdin pulls off a successful gambit against the Genie, showing that he was clever enough to not get overwhelmed by the Genie's antics.
 By challenging Genie's "phenomenal cosmic power", Aladdin was able to escape the Cave of Wonders without using up one of his precious few wishes.
 Genie proceeds to close the loophole for future tricks of this sort (and even gets a couple of puns in at the same time).

-Genie: Well, I feel sheepish.
-OK, you baaad boy, but no more freebies!
+Genie: Well, I feel sheepish. (becomes a sheep) Alright, you baaad boy, but no more freebies!

-In The Lion King, Scar pulls a fairly sadistic one on Mufasa when he puts Simba in danger.
+In The Lion King (1994), Scar pulls a fairly sadistic one on Mufasa when he puts Simba in danger.
 It ends up getting Mufasa killed.